Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

            can serve as ingest source

    <dfn dfn>**Ingest source**</dfn>:
-            A media source ingesting media content to media processing entity
+            A media source ingesting live media content to a receiving entity
-            , typically a live encoder but not restricted
+            , it is typically a live encoder but not restricted
             to this, e.g. it could be a stored media resource.

-   <dfn dfn>**Publishing point** </dfn>:
+   <dfn dfn>**Publishing point**</dfn>:
               Entry point used to receive an ingest stream,
               consumes/receives the incoming media [=ingest stream=],
               typically via a publishing URL setup to receive the stream